Milk: Proteins

-Caseins

 The largest structures in the aqueous portion of the milk are casein micelles: aggregates of thousands of protein molecules, with superficial resemblance to a surfactant micelle, held together with the help of nanometer-scale particles of calcium phosphate.
 Each casein micelle is roughly spherical and about a tenth of a micrometer across.
 There are four different types of casein proteins: αs1-, αs2-, β-, and κ-caseins.
 Most of the casein proteins are bound into the micelles.
 There are several competing theories regarding the precise structure of the micelles, but they share one important feature: the outermost layer consists of strands of one type of protein, κ-casein, reaching out from the body of the micelle into the surrounding fluid.
 These kappa-casein molecules all have a negative electrical charge and therefore repel each other, keeping the micelles separated under normal conditions and in a stable colloidal suspension in the water-based surrounding fluid.

 Milk contains dozens of other types of proteins beside caseins and including enzymes.
 These other proteins are more water-soluble than caseins and do not form larger structures.
 Because the proteins remain suspended in whey, remaining when caseins coagulate into curds, they are collectively known as whey proteins.
 Lactoglobulin is the most common whey protein by a large margin.
 The ratio of caseins to whey proteins varies greatly between species; for example, it is 82:18 in cows and around 32:68 in humans.